txoof/insertFiles/README.md

 <a name="Instructions"></a>

 ### Getting Started
 You must have google File Stream installed and a user that has `Contributor` permissions must be signed in before using this program.
-See [Help: Setting up FileStream ] below(#SetupFilestream).
+See [Help: Setting up FileStream](#SetupFilestream).

 The first time you run insert_files, you must specify the Shared Drive **AND** the student cumulative folder.
 Once you have set this up the first time, it is not necessary to chage this setting unless the name of the drive or folder chagnes.
 See [Choosing the Shared Drive and Cumulative Student Folder](#ChooseSharedDrive) below for help.

 ### Preparing Files to be Inserted
+This application is designed to work with files that are separated by grade level. insert_files will process all of the files in a folder and copy them into the cumulative files by GRADE LEVEL.
+For example all Grade-3 Map tests results can be inserted into the Grade-03 folder for each individual student.

+It is **not** possible to process a folder that contains a mixture of grade-levels.
+A mixed set of files must be sepparated by hand prior to using this tool.

-Create a folder with individual files that will be inserted into a grade level folder.
-For example, create a folder for all Grade-4 MAP test results or Grade-9 S1 Report cards.
+To get started, create a folder with individual files that will be inserted into a grade level folder.
+For example, create a folder for all "Grade-4 MAP "test results or "Grade-9 S1 Report cards".
 Each file must have the student number in the file name. **Any** six-digit number in the filename will be treated as if it were a student number.
 Please make sure file names do not include multiple six-digit numbers.

-The [PDF Split](https://github.com/txoof/pdfSplit) application can be very useful for splitting PDF files that contain reports for multiple students such as report cards or MAP test results into individual files.
+The [PDF Split](https://github.com/txoof/pyPDF_split#pypdf_split) application can be very useful for splitting PDF files that contain reports for multiple students such as report cards or MAP test results into individual files.

 #### Example File/Folder Names: